xksteven/xksteven.github.io/resources/CV.md

 ------

-### Research
+### Research Experience

-* **Computer Science**
+* **Computer Science**  __current__
-	I am working with Dr. Greg Shakhnarovich at TTIC in the areas of machine learning and computer vision.
+	I am working with Dr. Greg Shakhnarovich at TTIC in the areas of machine learning and computer vision on the problem of visual question answering.
+I have worked with Torch to create various neural network models.

-* **Biochemistry**
+* **Biochemistry**   __2011 to 2014__
 	I worked with Dr. Richard Myers at the University of Miami trying to create a generic genetic therapy via transducible gene editing proteins.
+I ran western blots, gel electrophoresis, transductions, PCR, and electroporation

 ------